MikeLaperle/ScubaGear/docs/configuration/scubaconfigui.md

 ### Debug Information

 Enable debug mode to get detailed information about:

 - UI events and user interactions
 - Configuration validation results
 - Import/export operations
 - Graph API calls and responses

+## Known UI Issues

+- When importing a configuration file, the Exclusions, Annotations, and Omissions tabs do not refresh, though the data is successfully parsed and visible in the Preview.
+Adding new items to an existing policy may overwrite the imported data.
+Creating new policies is unaffected.
+A fix is planned for a future update.
+- The UI does not support YAML anchors or aliases at this time.
+- The Online parameter does not support using a service principal at this time.
+It must be interactive

 ## Development

 ### Extending the UI

 The UI is built using WPF and follows MVVM-like patterns:

 - **View**: Defined in `ScubaConfigAppUI.xaml`
 - **Logic**: Contained in `ScubaConfig.psm1`
 - **Data**: Managed through PowerShell hashtables and objects